michaelnisi/troubled/data/posts/2014/serving-static-files-in-lan.md

 {
-  "title": "Serving static files in LAN", "description": "While working on web UIs, it is often convenient to serve static files over HTTP in the local network, in order to test on different devices.", "template": "article.jade",
+  "title": "Serving static files in LAN", "description": "While working on web UIs, it is often convenient to serve static files over HTTP in the local network, in order to test on multiple devices.", "template": "article.jade",
   "date": "2014-04-25",
   "path": "2014/04"
 }

-[OS X](https://www.apple.com/osx/) comes with `apachectl`, the Apache HTTP Server Control Interface, which lets you configure the preinstalled [Apache HTTP server](http://httpd.apache.org/) on your Mac.
+[OS X](https://www.apple.com/osx/) comes with `apachectl`, the Apache HTTP Server Control Interface, which helps to control the preinstalled [Apache HTTP server](http://httpd.apache.org/) on your Mac.

 To serve a particular directory on your system, you have to specify it in the Apache HTTP server configuration file located at: